schak04/digital-clock-js/README.md

 # Digital Clock using JavaScript

-A digital clock that can be toggled between 12-hour and 24-hour clock formats.
+A responsive digital clock for PCs, tablets, and mobiles that can be toggled between 12-hour and 24-hour clock formats.
 Made while learning JavaScript.

 ---